 This deliverable also presents an analysis of the influence of NO2 on the AOD and AE retrievals depending on the NO2 representation (i.e., satellite climatology vs real NO2 measurements) in optical depth estimation.
 This analysis dealt with AERONET AOD measurements that uses OMI satellite based climatological representation of NO2 for optical depth estimation which was replaced with Pandora NO2 measurements.
 It was observed that the NO2 absorption affects AOD measurements in UV-VIS region of the electromagnetic spectrum and NO2 absorption based AOD correction affected 380 nm the most followed by 440 nm, 340 nm and 500 nm, respectively.
 Out of the 33 worldwide stations under consideration, ~half of the stations were found to have overestimation by AERONET AOD when corrected with Pandora NO2 measurements, while also underestimation in other cases.
-It was also observed that $\sim 1/3$ rd of the stations total considered stations had a mean difference in NO2 (between AERONET OMI satellite based and Pandora measurements) and AOD (original AERONET AOD and Pandora NO2 based corrected AOD) (at 380 and 440 nm) more than $0.5 \times 10^{-4}$ mol m-2 and 0.002, respectively.
+It was also observed that $\sim 1/3$ rd of the stations total considered stations had a mean difference in NO2 (between AERONET OMI satellite based and Pandora measurements) and AOD (original AERONET AOD and Pandora NO2 based corrected AOD) (at 380 and 440 nm) more than 0.5×10^{-4} mol m-2 (OMI NO2 value is larger than Pandora measured NO2 value) resulting to a difference of 0.002 in AOD (AOD recomputed with Pandora NO2 smaller than AOD from AERONET product that has been computed with OMI NO2).
 The AOD differences can be considered as a systematic contribution to the uncertainties in the AOD measurements that are reported to be of the order of 0.01.
 Moreover, extreme NO2 loading scenarios (i.e., 10 % highest differences) at highly urbanised/industrialised locations revealed even higher AOD differences observed that were found to be at the limit of or higher than the reported 0.01 uncertainty in the AOD measurement.
 The sensitivity study results and values can give some explanation about the small gap at 500 nm between AOD retrieved with AERONET method (Cimel and with NO2 correction) and with GAW-PFR method (PFR and without NO2 correction).